iDairou/Neumorphism-form/README.md

 - **Progression is visualised by a progress bar**
 - **Validation at every step of the form**
 - **Easily moving through steps, without losing entries**
-- **At the last stage we've summary page where you can check all your entries**
+- **At the last stage, we have a summary page where you can check all your entries**
-   - **Form is generated from the array in /Helpers/formSettings.
-There you can see all the fields with specific pattern, errors or names.
-This solution allow's me to add some another fields if i wish without interruptin to deep js code**
+   - **The form is generated from the array in /Helpers/formSettings.
+There you can see all the fields with specific patterns, errors, or names.
+This solution allows me to add some other fields if i wish without interrupting to deep js code**

 ## Built with 🔧